dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 "$(dfx cache show)/sns" dsale propose
 ```

-In the NNS Dapp UI, go to the launchpad.
+In the NNS dapp UI, go to the launchpad.
 There, you should see the proposal.
 You may need to refresh the page until it shows up.

 #### 8. Adopt / reject the NNS proposal